-The MARC4 instruction set is optimized for the high level programming language qFORTH.
-Many MARC4 instructions are qFORTH words.
+The microcontroller instruction set is optimized for the high level programming language qFORTH.
+Many microcontroller instructions are qFORTH words.
 This enables the compiler to generate a fast and compact program code.
-The CPU has an instruction pipeline allowing the controller to prefetch an instruction from program memory at the same time as the present instruction is being executed.
-The MARC4 is a zero address machine, the instructions containing only the operation to be performed and no source or destination address fields.
+The CPU has an instruction pipeline allowing the controller to prefetch an instruction from EEPROM at the same time as the present instruction is being executed.
+The microcontroller is a zero-address machine, the instructions contain only the operation to be performed and no source or destination address fields.
 The operations are implicitly performed on the data placed on the stack.
-There are one and two byte instructions which are executed within 1 to 4 machine cycles.
-A MARC4 machine cycle is made up of two system clock cycles (SYSCL).
+There are one- and two-byte instructions which are executed within 1 to 4 machine cycles.
+A microcontroller machine cycle is made up of two system clock cycles (SYSCL).
 Most of the instructions are only one byte long and are executed in a single machine cycle.
 For more information refer to the "MARC4 Programmer's Guide".